Employee Harassment

 The impact of employee harassment are:

-• Legal and financial repercussions: Organizations may face lawsuits, legal penalties, settlements, and damage to their reputation due to harassment incidents.
+- Legal and financial risks: Employers may face lawsuits, compliance penalties, and reputational damage if harassment is not addressed

 What are the signs of harassment?